nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `tag INDEX t/TAG [t/MORETAGS]...​`

 * Attaches one or more tags to the task associated with INDEX.
 Tags can be used to identify related tasks.
-* If only `t/` is provided without preceding value, no tag will be added but MB3.5 will show you the existing tags associated to the task you tried to tag.
+* If only `t/` is provided without any value, no new tag will be added.

 <div markdown="span" class="alert alert-primary">:bulb: **Tutorial Example:<br>**
 `tag 3 t/Ethics t/Quiz`